 Produced by State of Emergency, Rosa Moments was a fluid, energetic piece of dance theatre created on six contemporary dancers.
-Working creatively across dance genres particularly street dance and the musicality of jazz dance, Jeanefer delivered a punchy, non narrative, symbolic piece, taking as inspiration, the seminal moment on December 1st, 1955 when a lone woman refused to give up her seat on the bus – the moment that started the American Civil Rights Movement.
+Working creatively across dance genres particularly street dance and the musicality of jazz dance, Jeanefer Jean-Charles delivered a punchy, non-narrative, symbolic piece, taking as inspiration, the seminal moment on December 1st, 1955 when a lone woman refused to give up her seat on the bus – the moment that started the American Civil Rights Movement.

-By investigating five key moments in Rosa Parks’ life on the lead up to that historic day, Jeanefer generated a powerful and emotional depiction of standing up for ones’ rights, albeit in this case, around the innocuous scenario of forfeiting a seat on a bus.
+By investigating five key moments in Rosa Parks’ life on the lead-up to that historic day, Jeanefer generated a powerful and emotional depiction of standing up for one’s rights, albeit in this case, around the innocuous scenario of forfeiting a seat on a bus.

 Music arranged by: Danilo (DJ) Walde

-Street Dance Material by: Vicky Igbokwe
+Street Dance Material by: Vicki Igbokwe

 Company Dancers: Graham Adey, Darrell Aldridge, Marcia Edwards, Amanda Lewis, Kate Mason, Kate Mummery